ddprrt/rust-workshop-example-word-count/README.md

   characters, a mixture of all four pieces.
 - Extend your app to show the filename as well
 - Use a library like `clap` to make a good CLI interface
+- Try to parallelize across threads (`rayon`) and see if there's any difference in execution